Hidalgo County judge declares state of disaster due to COVID-19 concerns from increase of migrants

 As the Catholic Charities Respite Center reaches overcapacity, Villalobos says the city has no idea where to put people.

 "We don’t know what we’re going to do or where we’re going to stand," he said.
-"We keep on asking the president, the federal government, Congress, the state to do something."
+"We keep on asking the federal government, the president, Congress, the Senate to do something."

 News Video